ssahu200122/Obsidian-vault/Notes/Templates/Callouts.md

    tR += `> #question\n${questionContent}\n`;
 }

-// If it's a question-type callout, **nest the solution inside a `[!done] Solution` callout** if (type === 'question' || type === 'custom_question') {
+// If it's a question-type callout, **nest the solution inside a `[!done] Solution` callout with CODE BLOCK** if (type === 'question' || type === 'custom_question') {
    tR += `>> [!done] Solution\n>> \`\`\`\n${solutionContent}\n>> \`\`\``;
 } else {
-   // If it's NOT a question, just insert the solution normally tR += `> \`\`\`\n${solutionContent}\n> \`\`\``;
+   // If it's NOT a question, just insert the solution normally **without nesting**, but still as CODE tR += `> \`\`\`\n${solutionContent}\n> \`\`\``;
 }